Rafal-P-Mazur/Xlibre/README.md

     ```

 ### Option 2: Standalone Executable (.exe)
-If you have downloaded the Release version, simply unzip the file and run `EPUB2XTC.exe`.
-No python installation is required.
+If you have downloaded the [Release version](https://github.com/Rafal-P-Mazur/EPUB2XTC/releases), simply unzip the file and run `EPUB2XTC.exe`.
+No Python installation is required.

 ## 📖 User Manual